Skip to main content

 3. After the command completes, the ./python_libs folder will contain the specified libraries and all their dependencies, compiled for the correct platform.

-4. Copy the entire folder into an S3 bucket (for AWS-hosted s) or Azure Blob Storage container (for Azure-hosted s) that is accessible to the .
+4. Copy the entire folder into an S3 bucket (for AWS-hosted s), Azure Blob Storage container (for Azure-hosted s), or GCS bucket (for GKE-hosted s) that is accessible to the .

 At this point, you can delete the package from your local drive, if you wish.